About Artist Troy Murrah & BUILT QUILT

 Troy holds a BFA in Studio Art from the University of Texas, Austin.
 He has 20+ years working in production and set design, building and designing recording studios, and saving up material (wood, metal, doors, window frames, etc.) leftover from these jobs along with discarded cabinetry and shelving left on the roadside.

 Initially intended as a way to feel close to his mother (quilter and art educator Judy Murrah - read more below) after her passing, BUILT QUILT (wood quilts) ended up being a great way to use up the salvaged material and bring new life to the old.
-Taking on a life of its own, BUILT QUILT continues to expand with new artistic additions created by Troy Murrah.
+Taking on a life of its own, BUILT QUILT continues to expand with new artistic additions created on an ongoing basis.

 For your listening enjoyment, check out Troy’s musical project: RESTAVRANT!

-With his wife, Meesh, Troy offers a line of home furnishings and décor.
-Along with a small team, Built Quilt incorporates Troy’s artwork, Meesh’s "great" ideas, and found imagery to offer an alternative to the mass-produced items already in the marketplace.
-Inspired by historical dramas, family tradition, backyard birding, architecture, and subcultures, their hopes are that these pieces will whisk you away to another place and time.
+With his wife, Meesh, Troy offers a line of home décor.
+Along with a small team, Built Quilt incorporates Troy’s artwork, some of Meesh’s "great" ideas, and found imagery to offer an alternative to the mass-produced items already in the marketplace.
+Their hopes are that these pieces will whisk you away to another place and time while staying within budget!

 To say “hello” to the artist: Troy Murrah